The Code provides mechanisms for parties to a franchise agreement to try and resolve disputes in a timely and cost effective manner.

-The Franchising Code requires parties to first try to resolve their dispute with each other by writing to the other party and telling them:
+The Code requires you to first try to resolve your dispute with the other party by writing to them outlining:

 - the nature of the dispute

 If you can’t agree on an outcome within three weeks, either party may refer the matter to mediation, which involves an informal negotiation between the parties facilitated by an independent third party.

 Once mediation is requested, it becomes mandatory for both parties to attend and to genuinely try to resolve the dispute.

 The Office of the Franchising Mediation Adviser (OFMA) is the appointed Mediation Adviser under the Code.

 Alternatively, the Australian Small Business and Family Enterprise Ombudsman (ASBFEO) or your local Small Business Commissioner (if available) may be able to appoint one for you.

 If you cannot agree on who should be the mediator, either party may ask OFMA to appoint a mediator.